SolarNetworkFoundation/solarnetwork.net/content/partners.md

 {{<section/grid
   class="sn-hero"
-  title="Our partners can help deliver a SolarNetwork solution for you." subtitle="Browse our growing list of partners, or reach out to become a partner yourself." buttons="hero" img="/img/SN-Home-Icon.svg" alt="Diagram of house with solar panels on roof, an electric car plugged into a charger, and a shining sun." />}}
+  title="Our partners can help deliver a SolarNetwork solution for you." subtitle="Browse our list of partners, or reach out to become a partner yourself." buttons="hero" img="/img/SN-Home-Icon.svg" alt="Diagram of house with solar panels on roof, an electric car plugged into a charger, and a shining sun." />}}